 - Customer-managed encryption keys (diskEncryptionKey)

-- Resource policies for automated snapshots (resourcePolicies)
+- Resource policies for automatic snapshots (resourcePolicies)

 These omissions are intentional: the goal is to illustrate how each disk feature is wired, not provide drop-in storage modules.
 See the Compute Disk resource reference for all available configuration options.